All Products

 Note

 When you implement the Redlock algorithm, you do not need to make sure that all the locks in N Redis instances take effect at the same time.
-In most cases, the Redlock algorithm can meet your business requirements if you ensure that the locks in M Redis nodes take effect at the same time.
+In most cases, the Redlock algorithm can meet your business requirements if you make sure that the locks in M Redis nodes take effect at the same time.
 Make sure that M is greater than 1 and less than or equal to N.

 The Redlock algorithm has the following issues: